 A course tailored for you

-You'll customise your first-year, based on your academic background, followed by a common second year that builds a broad knowledge of bioinformatics.
+You'll customise your first year based on your academic background, then follow it up with a common second year that builds a broad knowledge of bioinformatics.

 Located in the heart of the Melbourne Biomedical Precinct